amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I used single pair of direct and inverse perspective transformation matrices for whole video.
-I precalculated this matrices once and store them in a file to later use (lines 14 to 19 of file perspective.py).
+I precalculated this matrices once and save them in a file to later use similary as for calibration parameters (lines 14 to 19 of file perspective.py).
 For this step i used one undistorted frame with straight lines from the project video.
 I chose centered trapezoid points as source points of transformation, and centered rectangle points as destination point.
 I chose size of trapezoid such that perspective transform turns lane lines of frame to roughly parallel vertical lines.
 I chose size of destination rectangle such that proportions in x and y directions were somewhat close to real, to decrease errors in calculations.